Replacement of the timber retaining wall along the pathway leading to the pedestrian bridge over Georges River.

-- Preparation works will begin on Thursday 25 July, during this time the path will be narrowed and riders will need to dismount.
+- During the remaining works, the path will be narrowed and riders will need to dismount.

 - There may be some inconvenience to parking and vehicular access whilst materials are delivered to site.

-- These works may create additional noise and dust during construction as we undertake this necessary upgrade to repair the retaining walls.
+- These works may create additional noise and dust during construction as we undertake this necessary upgrade.